-The VAWA information provided to owners will consist of the notice in Exhibit 16-2 and a copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, and Stalking and Alternate Documentation.
+The VAWA information provided to owners will consist of the notice in Exhibit 16-2 and a copy of Form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Alternate Documentation.

 16-IX.D.
 DOCUMENTATION [24 CFR 5.2007]